PLANAPP 2023-00150 - 5522-5540 Russell Street, Halifax

 Request

-Application by WM Fares on behalf of a property owner, requesting to enter into a heritage development agreement on lands at 5522-5540 Russell Street, Halifax (PID 00127332), also known as St. Mark’s Church, to permit a 79-unit, 12-storey, multi-residential building on the registered heritage property, adjacent to but separate from the historic church building.
+Application by WM Fares on behalf of a property owner, requesting to enter into a heritage development agreement on lands at 5522-5540 Russell Street, Halifax (PID 00127332), also known as St. Mark’s Church, to permit a 10-storey multi-unit residential building on the registered heritage property, adjacent to but separate from the historic church building, as well as to allow for the rehabilitation of the church building.

 Background